-One consequence of this construction that is immediately apparent to the eye is that at each point, BP is the tangent line to the curve at P. Curves can often be drawn by constructing a series of tangents to the curve, the curve being the "envelope" of its family of tangent lines.
-This can often be done using strings or paper foldings [19], [13].
+One consequence of this construction that is immediately apparent to the eye is that, at each point, BP is the tangent line to the curve at P. Curves can often be drawn by constructing a series of tangents to the curve, the curve being the "envelope" of its family of tangent lines.
+This construction is often done using strings or paper foldings [13], [19].
 In order to fold a parabola as in Figure 4, let one edge of a sheet of paper be the directrix and mark any point as the focus.
 Make a series of folds each of which brings a point on the directrix onto the focus.
 These folds will then be the perpendicular bisectors of the segments between these pairs of points, hence tangent lines to the parabola.

 Using the axis of symmetry of the parabola as our axis for abscissas and the vertex, A, as our starting point, we can investigate this curve using the six functions of Leibniz (Figure 5).
 Since the tangent line is part of the construction this can be readily accomplished with Geometer's Sketchpad.
-It is impossible to convey the feel of this moving construction on paper and we would strongly encourage the reader to experience it by dragging the point S up and down the directrix and observing how the "Leibniz configuration" changes.
+Because it is impossible to convey the feel of this moving construction on paper, we strongly encourage the reader to experience it by dragging the point S up and down the directrix and observing how the "Leibniz configuration" changes.

 What can be seen by watching the six functions in this dynamic setting?
 With the figure in motion and using color to highlight the six functions, two invariances become readily apparent.
-The first that most people notice is that the subnormal, ON, has constant length.
-The second is that the vertex A is always the midpoint of the subtangent, OT, for points O and T can be seen to approach and recede from point A symmetrically.
+The first one most people notice is that the subnormal ON has constant length.
+The second is that the vertex A is always the midpoint of the subtangent OT, for points O and T can be seen to approach and recede from point A symmetrically.
 These two invariances can be easily deduced from the geometry of the construction, but of greater significance is that they can be visually experienced from the action of the construction.
-Geometer's Sketchpad allows for confirmation of ones visual experience by turning on meters which monitor these lengths empirically.
+Geometer's Sketchpad allows for confirmation of one's visual experience by turning on meters that monitor these lengths empirically.
 Sure enough, ON has constant length, and the length of AT is always equal to the length of AO.

 Postponing for a moment the geometrical proofs of these two statements, let us first look at what they tell us about the parabola.
 In the tradition of Descartes, we introduce variables after we have drawn the curve.
-Let x=AO, and let y=PO, i.e. x is the length of the abscissa, and y is the length of the ordinate.
-Since triangles TOP and PON are similar, we have that $\frac{PO}{OT} = \frac{ON}{PO}$.
-Since A is the midpoint of OT, this becomes $\frac{y}{2x} = \frac{ON}{y}$, or $(2 \cdot ON) \cdot x = y^2$.
+Let x = AO, and let y = OP; i.e., x is the length of the abscissa and y is the length of the ordinate.
+Since triangles TOP and PON are similar, we have that PO/OT = ON/PO.
+Since A is the midpoint of OT, this becomes

+$$\frac{y}{2x} = \frac{ON}{y}$$ , or $(2 \cdot ON) \cdot x = y^2$.

 Since ON is constant, this yields the equation of the parabola.
-The constant length (2·ON) is known in geometry as the latus rectum, i.e. the rectangle formed by x and the latus rectum is always equal in area to the square on y.
-As we are free to choose our unit, we could choose ON = 1/2.
-The equation then becomes $x=y^2$.
+The constant length $(2 \cdot ON)$ is known in geometry as the latus rectum; i.e., the rectangle formed by x and the latus rectum is always equal in area to the square on y.
+As we are free to choose our unit, we could choose $ON = \frac{1}{2}$.
+The equation then becomes $x = y^2$.

-Using the similarity between the characteristic triangle and triangle TOP, we obtain $\frac{dx}{dy} = \frac{OT}{PO} = \frac{2x}{y} = 2y$.
-Hence both the equation and the derivative can be found from considering the invariant properties of Leibniz's configuration under the actions which constructed the curve.
+Using the similarity between the characteristic triangle and triangle TOP, we obtain

+$$\frac{dx}{dy} = \frac{OT}{PO} = \frac{2x}{y} = 2y.$$

+Hence both the equation and the derivative can be found from considering the invariant properties of Leibniz's configuration under the actions that constructed the curve.